apache/infrastructure-website/content/pages/doc.md

 ### PMC resources ###

 - [Project website guidelines](website-guidelines.html). **Note**: No new projects can use the Apache CMS, and we enccourage projects using it to migrate to another resource for maintaining their websites.
+Here is how one project <a href="https://cwiki.apache.org/confluence/display/INFRA/How+Apache+Jena+migrated+from+the+CMS" target="_blank">did the migration</a>.
 - [Managing your project website](project-site.html)
 - [Project source code repositories](version-control.html)
 - [Repositories for Maven releases and snapshots](repository-faq.html)